okta/odyssey/packages/docs/base/tokens.md

 id: base-tokens
 title: Design Tokens
 headline: Design Tokens
-lead: Design Tokens abstract Base elements into names that are commonly understood.
+lede: Design Tokens abstract Base elements into names that are commonly understood.
 They are then used together to build components.
 description: Design Tokens abstract Base elements into names that are commonly understood.
 They are then used together to build components.

 ---